B-DUB99/RoutePlanner/README.md

 ![Risk_Tolerance.jpg](files_for_markdown%2FReadme%2FRisk_Tolerance.jpg)

 Here you can select the risk tolerance.
 The risk tolerance is a value between 0 and 1.
 The higher the value, the more risk you are willing to take.
 The risk tolerance is used to calculate the route.
-The algorithm will try to avoid roads with a high risk value.
+The algorithm will try to avoid roads with a high-risk value.
 A Risk level of 1 means that the algorithm will try to avoid all roads with a risk value higher than 1.
 Therefore the result of this route will be the safest route possible.